PyDrocsid/documentation/docs/cogs/information/bot_info.md

 ### `cogs`
-The `cogs` command returns a list of all cogs currently in use.
+The `.cogs` command returns a list of all cogs currently in use.
 ```css
 .cogs
 ```

 ## Status Message
 The bot displays a status message that is updated every 20 seconds.
-The list of status strings is defined under the `profile_status` [translation key](https://docs.pydrocsid.ml/library/translations/).
+The list of status strings is defined under the `profile_status` [translation key](https://docs.pydrocsid.ml/library/translations/){target=_blank}.